jupyter-server/enterprise_gateway/docs/source/other/troubleshooting.md

-# Troubleshooting
+# Troubleshooting Guide

 This page identifies scenarios we've encountered when running Enterprise Gateway.
-We also provide instructions for setting up a debug environment on our [Debugging Jupyter Enterprise Gateway](debug.md) page.
+We also provide instructions for setting up a debug environment on our [Debugging Jupyter Enterprise Gateway](../contributors/debug.md) page.

 - **None of the scenarios on this page match or resolve my issue, what do I do next?**